golphat1/alx-system_engineering-devops/0x00-shell_basics/README.md

-script to change working directory to home directory
+script that display current directory contents in a long format